frankshearar/zipr/README.markdown

 Basic architecture
 ------------------

-The framework supplies two ways of navigating through a structure.
+Zipr supplies two ways of navigating through a structure.
 "Safe navigation" methods are named safe\_foo, and uses the `Either` monad: attempting to move off the structure returns a `Left` indicating the error; otherwise, we get a `Right` containing a `Zipper` on the next position.
 "Unsafe navigation" methods are just like the safe ones, only without a "safe\_" prefix.

-Unsafe navigation's suited for when you know the precise path to some node, allowing for terse code:
+Unsafe navigation is best suited for when you know the precise path to some node, allowing for terse code:

     t = Tree.new(1, [Tree.new(2, []), Tree.new(3, [])])
     z = t.zipper.down.down
     z.value.should == 2

-Safe navigation's suited for exploring a structure whose structure you don't know.
+Safe navigation is best suited for exploring a structure whose structure you don't know.
+To safely navigate to the rightmost grandchild of a node (or stay in the current location if there's no such node):

+    z = a_node_in_some_arbitrary_tree.zipper
+    z.safe_down.either(->l{
+                         l.safe_right.either(->r{
+                                               r.safe_down.either(->rl{
+                                                                    rl.safe_right(->rr{rr},
+                                                                                  ->error{z})
+                                                                  },
+                                                                  ->error{z}),
+                                             },
+                                             ->error{z}),
+                       },
+                       ->error{z})

+A bit of a mouthful, but consider that we have handled every possible case: no left child, no right child, no left-of-right grandchild, and no right-of-right grandchild.
+If the node has a right-of-right grandchild, we will have a Right whose :value will be the desired node.
+If not, we will have a Left whose :error will tell us what went wrong.
+(By using `->error{[error, z]}` we could tell the caller which node was missing.)

 When we create the zipper, we give it: